-Unless otherwise provided to the County or State pursuant to other requirements, prior to CFD financing and acquisition by the County or State of completed facilities, the County or State may require an independent environmental report or assessment of any real property which is proposed to be dedicated to or otherwise owned, leased or operated by the County or State.
-Additionally, the County or State may require an indemnity agreement with respect to all environmental law liability.
+Unless otherwise provided to the County or State pursuant to other requirements, prior to CFD financing and acquisition by the County or State of completed facilities, the County or State may require an independent environmental report or assessment of any real property, including but not limited to Chapter 343 of the HRS, if applicable, which is proposed to be dedicated to or otherwise owned, leased or operated by the County or State.
+Additionally, the County or State may require an indemnity agreement with respect to all environmental law liability, including any legal challenge to a required Environmental Assessment ("EA") or Environmental Impact Statement ("EIS").
+The Applicant shall be solely responsible for all costs involved in defending the EA or EIS including any legal fees and costs.
+Until the challenge is resolved and the acceptance of a final EA or EIS stands, the County will not be obligated to accept the CFD project.